 Organizations based outside of the United States and that do not pay employees within the United States do not need an EIN from the IRS but do need a UEI prior to registering in SAM.gov.

 Organizations based outside of the United States that do not intend to apply for U.S. Department of Defense (DoD) awards are no longer required to have a NATO Commercial and Government Entity (NCAGE) code to apply for non-DoD foreign assistance funding opportunities.
-If an applicant organization is mid-registration and wishes to remove an NCAGE code from their SAM.gov registration, the applicant should submit a help desk ticket (“incident”) with the Federal Service Desk (FSD) online at www.fsd.gov using the following language: “I do not intend to seek financial assistance from the Department of Defense.
+If an applicant organization is mid-registration and wishes to remove an NCAGE code from its SAM.gov registration, the applicant should submit a help desk ticket (“incident”) to the Federal Service Desk (FSD) online at www.fsd.gov using the following language: “I do not intend to seek financial assistance from the Department of Defense.
 I do not wish to obtain an NCAGE code.
 I understand that I will need to submit my registration after this incident is resolved in order to have my registration activated.”

-Organizations based outside of the United States and that DO NOT plan to do business with the DoD should follow the below instructions:
+Organizations based outside of the United States and that DO NOT plan to do business with the DoD should follow the instructions below:

 Step 1: Proceed to SAM.gov to obtain a UEI and complete the SAM.gov registration process.
 SAM.gov registration must be renewed annually.

-Organizations based outside of the United States and that DO plan to do business with the DoD in addition to Department of State should follow the below instructions:
+Organizations based outside of the United States and that DO plan to do business with the DoD in addition to the Department of State should follow the instructions below:

 Step 1: Apply for an NCAGE code by following the instructions on the NSPA NATO website linked below: